pmkruyen/dearscholar/readme.md

   <kbd><img src=https://github.com/pmkruyen/dearscholar/blob/master/screenshots/3.png width="350"/></kbd>
 </p>

 DearScholar supports an unlimited number of survey modules, unlimited number of question pages in each module, a specification of which questions to appear on which page, simple branching and skipping logic, and different types of questions (binary questions, open questions, multiple-choice items, and rating sliders) to collect both quantitative and qualitative data (see the screenshots below for two examples).
+Researchers can make certain questions mandatory.
 Respondents can type their answers in the answer boxes... or--because DearScholar works with speech recognition--dictate their answers.

 <p align="center">
   <kbd><img src=https://github.com/pmkruyen/dearscholar/blob/master/screenshots/4.png width="350"/></kbd>